develax/RazorExpress/docs/overview.md

 > :warning: Using the `Html.raw` method with a user input which might contain malicious JavaScript or other exploits is a **security risk**.
 Sanitizing user input is not a trivial task, so you'd better avoid using `Html.raw` with user input.

 ### Code blocks
-Razor-Express code blocks, just like any server-side JavaScript code in a view, start with `@` symbol.
-But unlike expressions they are enclosed by `{}` and JavaScript code result inside code blocks isn't rendered (unless you do it explicitly via `Html.render` or other methods).
-Code blocks and expressions share the same scope which is limited to one compiled template.
+*Razor-Express code blocks* start with `@` symbol just like *expressions*.
+But unlike expressions code blocks are enclosed by `{}` and JavaScript code result inside code blocks isn't rendered (unless you do it explicitly via `Html.render` or other methods).

+Code blocks and expressions share the same scope which is limited to one compiled view template.
 This means that a normal view and a partial view that is rendered within that view have different scopes.
 Although a normal view compiled template also includes `_viewStart.raz` templates if they exists.
 Any section's sope is the scope of its view.
 If you need to share data among all the rendered views you can do it through the `Model` (if there is a signle model for all of them) or through the `ViewData` objects.
 Nothing except the data can be shared among views with different scopes.